azadoks/oncvpsp/doc/program_overview.md

 9) The routine *run_phsft* compares the log derivatives of the all-electron and pseudo wave functions (bound or scattering) at the maximum *r_c*.
    (When shallow cores are included, this value shifts to max(rc)+1.)
+   (When rxpsh is provided in the input, the nearest point on rr is used.)
    Since simple plots of log derivatives contain multiple divergences, and are difficult to interpret visually, I plot atan(r * ((d psi(r)/dr)/psi(r))) at this radius, which is akin but not equal to a scattering phase shift.